poudelmadhav/takehiromouri.github.io/_posts/2016-2-20-5-tips-for-beginners-to-write-better-ruby-code-instantly.md

 {% endhighlight %}

 <p>
   This sounds closer to English and is far more readable.
+Instead of "If current user is not a male, do this", it takes a little less mental energy if I were to say "Unless current user is a male, do this".
 </p>

 <p>